"A journey of a thousand miles begins with a single step" - Lao Tzu

-Brief, factual notes of the session may be made together, but these are stored securely and according to the Data Protection Act 1998.
+Brief, factual notes of the session may be made, but these are stored securely and according to the General Data Protection Regulation (GDPR), 2018.

-According to the BACP ‘Ethical Framework’ and BABCP ‘Standards of Conduct, Performance and Ethics’; I must receive regular supervision of my counselling work from an appropriately qualified and experienced person.
+According to the BACP ‘Ethical Framework for the Counselling Professions’ (2018) and the BABCP ‘Standards of Conduct, Performance and Ethics’ (2017); I must receive regular supervision of my counselling work from an appropriately qualified and experienced person.
 I may discuss aspects of your counselling work in supervision but will take steps to ensure that you are not personally identifiable.